-The Great Bay Living Shoreline Project aims to create new living shoreline projects in the Great Bay Estuary that protect salt marsh habitat and coastal communities from erosion, sea level rise, and flooding.
+The Great Bay Living Shoreline Project aims to create new living shoreline projects in the Great Bay Estuary of New Hampshire that protect salt marsh habitat and coastal communities from erosion, sea level rise, and flooding.

 Science tells us that traditional, grey shoreline stabilization techniques like “rip rap” rock walls are harmful to natural ecosystems, and in some cases, are more prone to failure than more natural shorelines during flood events.
 We also know that sea level rise is making shoreline erosion worse in the Great Bay Estuary, causing stress on our valuable salt marsh habitats as well as public and private land.